-For this EPD, the hot-mopped SBS-modified bitumen membrane consists in one base sheet and one cap sheet.
-Hot-mopped installation first requires hot asphalt to be mopped onto the roof surface, then the SBS-modified bitumen base sheet is unrolled directly into the asphalt and pressed into place.
-This same process is used to install the SBS-modified bitumen cap sheet on top of the base sheet.
-A weighted roller follows the sheet, securing the seam.
+For this EPD, the panelized SBS-modified bitumen membrane consists in one laminated panel base and one torch-applied cap sheet.
+The panelized base sheet is installed onto the roof surface using mechanical fastening: fasteners (screws and plates) are inserted into the longitudinal seam of the base sheet to attach it to the structural decking using an electric screwdriver, and a propane torch is used to weld the overlap and membrane seams.
+The SBS-modified bitumen cap sheet is then torched directly on top of the panelized base sheet by using a propane torch to melt the bitumen on the underside of the sheet as it is being unrolled.
 Mineral granules are applied to the asphalt bleed-out (the portion that has migrated out of the cap sheet seams) to protect it from UV and for aesthetic reasons.
 There are no specific noise reduction measures during installation.